smseerat/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition_09.md

     ![The Traffic Manager profile overview pane with the DNS name highlighted](media/tm-overview.png "fabmedical Traffic Manager profile DNS name")

-11. Open a new web browser tab and navigate to the Traffic Manager profile **DNS name** that as just copied.
+11. Open a new web browser tab and navigate to the Traffic Manager profile **DNS name** that was just copied.

     ![The screenshot shows the Contoso Neuro website using the Traffic Manager profile DNS name](media/tm-endpoint-website.png "Traffic Manager show Contoso home page")